The best Todoist alternatives include Plaky, Any.do, monday.com, Kanbanchi, TickTick, Things, and a few others.

 Unlike other apps, TickTick let me set up multiple reminders for a single event even on its free plan.
 For example, I could set a reminder on the same day, days ahead, or at custom times and days.
 To compare, Todoist lets you set up additional reminders only on its paid plans.

 It’s also possible to add more details about each item in the description box or add a checklist, which was especially useful to me for groceries, for example.
-In Todoist, I can create a bullet list within a task, but it doesn’t offer the same checklist options with items that I can tick off as TickTick does.
+In Todoist, I can create a bullet list within a task, but it doesn’t offer the same checklist options with items I can tick off as TickTick does.

 The calendar view and timeboxing feature are even more helpful as you can schedule activities, set up their duration, and view them in a weekly or monthly calendar.
 Unfortunately, though, these aren’t available in the free version.